NEWSROOM

 20 April 2023

-Meet Nova Jackson – a Bachelor of Commerce student double-majoring in Management and Operations and Supply Chain Management, a mother, and the Head Creative Technologist of the Business School’s Centre for Innovation and Entrepreneurship (CIE) makerspace.
-As a Creative Technologist, Nova works in the state-of-the-art makerspace running workshops and equipment trainings for students and staff and helping them on their personal DIY projects during open hours.
+Meet Nova Jackson – a Bachelor of Commerce student double-majoring in Management and Operations and Supply Chain Management, a mother, and a Programme Adviser at the Business School’s Centre for Innovation and Entrepreneurship (CIE).
+As a Programme Adviser, Nova is part of the team who organise and facilitate our suite of workshops, events, and development programmes.

 Tell us a bit about you and your background?